formlio/forml/docs/workflow/topology.rst

 .. note::
     All the actors we chose in this example work with Pandas payload - by no means this is some official format required by ForML.
-As :ref:`explained <actor-compatibility>`, ForML doesn't care about the payload and the choice of compatible actors is responsibility of the implementor.
+ForML doesn't care about the :ref:`particular payload
+    <io-payload>` and the choice of *mutually compatible* actors is an exclusive responsibility of
+    the implementor.

 Connecting Nodes
 ^^^^^^^^^^^^^^^^